KashProgramming/MCP-Task-Manager/README.md

 - **Get Stats** — See task statistics (e.g. total, completed, pending) All data is stored persistently in a `tasks.json` file, so tasks survive restarts.

-## How It Works
-Each tool is implemented as an MCP-compatible function:
-- `add_task` — Adds a task with required fields
-- `list_tasks` — Lists tasks, supports filtering by status
-- `complete_task` — Marks a task as completed
-- `delete_task` — Deletes a task from storage
-- `get_stats` — Returns a summary of current task counts

 These tools can be triggered via:
 - An MCP client like **Claude Desktop**
 - A custom client (e.g. `client.py`) using the **Groq API**